 The El Reventon Project is comprised of approximately 3,400 hectares acquired by staking and a further 60 hectares which is the subject of an option agreement.
-The Company may acquire a 100% interest from the optionor by making payments totalling US\$130,500 by December 27, 2014 under an amended agreement.
+The Company has acquired a 100% interest in the 60 hectare concession from the optionor by making payments totalling US\$151,000 under an amended agreement.